 Wall paneling can also be used to help flesh out partitions and create more dimension in a space.
 Offices or areas where you need to divide a more open space can get a lot more character by building walls from wood wall paneling, rather than other types of walls or dividers.

 Wall paneling installs easily on any clean, dry and stable substrate.
 The paneling boards are designed to fit into one another to make a smooth installation.

 Always do a dry fit layout before installing.
 Measure the space you will install them on, and mark off a space of the same size on the floor nearby.
 Fit the individual boards together in the space, and make any necessary cuts to the edges using a circular saw.

 Begin installing from the bottom row up.
 Use an adhesive to attach the individual boards to the wall, then nail them securely into place.
-Take careful measurements of where any outlets or switches are, and use an extender box inside the outlet before piecing carefully around the outlets.
+Take careful measurements of where any outlets or switches are located, and use an extender box inside the outlet before piecing carefully around the outlets.
 Use your dry fit to make sure that the measurements for the outlets work out and that the pieces you cut will fit around them.
-Double check their fit on the wall before you use adhesive.
+Double-check their fit on the wall before you use adhesive.
 Whenever possible, install up to the bottom of the outlet first, then start with a new row above, filling in cut sections on the sides.

 ORDERING YOUR WOOD WALL PANELING

-Wood wall paneling give you a lot of customization options.
+Wood wall paneling gives you a lot of customization options.
 For that reason, it’s important to reach out directly to the manufacturer with your needs.
 This includes measurements of the space, the color, style, and finish of the wood you want, as well as where the area is that you will be installing on.
 Contact Elmwood Reclaimed Timber to get the wood wall paneling that you need to complete your perfect interior design.